xcode75/XMPlusDocs/servers/security-settings.md

 Specifies the domain name of the server-side certificate, useful when the connection is established by IP.

-> `flow`:  none | xtls-rprx-vision

-Flow control mode, used to select the XTLS algorithm.

-NB: xtls-rprx-vision support only tls.

 ### Reality Settings (Frontend / Client)